Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 .. highlight:: html

-When one develops mixed web application with traditional server-side generated html responses but also having lots of AJAX interaction, with tradidional approach, the developer would have to write a lot of boilerplate code, like this, html::
+When one develops mixed web application with traditional server-side generated html responses but also having lots of AJAX interaction, with traditional approach, the developer would have to write a lot of boilerplate code, like this, html::

     <button id="my_button" class="button btn btn-default">Save your form template</button>